iggredible/Learn-Vim/ch11_visual_mode.md

 Ctrl-O v
 ```

-Recall that running `Ctrl-O` while in the insert mode lets you to execute a normal mode command.
+Recall that running `Ctrl-O` while in the insert mode lets you execute a normal mode command.
 While in this normal-mode-command-pending mode, run `v` to enter character-wise visual mode.
 Notice that on the bottom left of the screen, it says `--(insert) VISUAL--`.
 This trick works with any visual mode operator: `v`, `V`, and `Ctrl-V`.

 ## Select Mode